The following tutorial will describe the functionality for creating a new user or editing an existing user within your Uptime.com account.

 - View & Modify: Can view checks and reports, and can modify checks

-- Administrator: Has the most privileges aside from the account owner.
+- Administrator: Has the most privileges aside from the account owner, and access to all subaccounts (if enabled).
 Can access invoices, but cannot update Credit Card info.
 May also add additional users.

 Additionally, you can Enable API Access, or choose to Send New Invoices via Email.